vatsalparikh/HackRuFall2018/README.md

 "Numeric street names, for example, 7TH ST or SEVENTH ST, should be output on the mailpiece exactly as they appear in the ZIP+4 file." https://pe.usps.com/text/pub28/28c2_016.htm

-put them in prefix and suffix, check to see what's left inside pa_name, if the words left can all be abbbreviated according to C1 Street Suffix Abbreviations, then
+put them in prefix and suffix, check to see what's left inside pa_name, if the words left can all be abbbreviated according to C1 Street Suffix Abbreviations, then...?